 Overview: Chrysler's recommended repair procedure for body side aperture / quarter panel replacement include butt joints using backer panels with structural adhesive at the sectioning joint, or a welded backer panel with a welded butt joint using GMAW (Gas Metal Arc Welding).
 Resistance spot welding with structural adhesive, referred to as weld bonding, should be used at all pinch welds and may be used at the drain trough and tail panel areas as well.
 With the exception of the sectioning joint, the rule to follow is "Re-assemble as it was built from the OEM".
-For further information on Weld Bonding, (Refer to 31 - Collision Information - Standard Procedure), Weld / Weld bonding.
+For further information on Weld / Weld Bonding, (Refer to Collision Information - Standard Procedure).
 GMAW (plug or puddle) welds may be used in place of STRSW (Squeeze Type Resistance Spot Welding) only in areas that specifically use spot welds and in areas that access limitations will not allow STRSW.
 GMAW cannot be used in the weld bonding process.
 Never weld with GMAW within 25mm.
 (1in.) of any area where structural adhesive is used.
 The weld "heat zone" will destroy the properties of the adhesive.

-Vehicle design will determine if the sectioning location is to be in the pillar or the roof line area.
-Reference the vehicle specific Body Repair Manual to verify if any specific locations or warnings apply to body side aperture / quarter panel sectioning locations (Refer to Collision Information - Standard Procedure).
+Vehicle design will determine if the sectioning location is to be in the pillar or the roof line area .
+For locations and warnings that may apply to body side aperture / quarter panel sectioning locations reference Sectioning Procedures, (Refer to Collision Information - Standard Procedure).